santansarah/city-api-client/README.md

-# Jetpack Compose Adaptive Layout, Animations, Onboarding
+# Jetpack Compose Adaptive Layouts, Animations, Onboarding

 This Jetpack Compose app features an adaptive layout for phones, tablets, foldables, and desktop.
 It serves as a front-end for a Ktor API that